 Mooks: They seem to differ between different worlds, as they should.
-Davy Jones' crew members for Pirates of the Caribbean, Monsters from a rival university for Monsters University, Syndrome's robots for The Incredibles, Emperor Zurg's drones from Toy Story, and members of the Cavendish Gang for The Lone Ranger, Frost Giants for The Avengers, and symbiotes for Spider-Man.
+Davy Jones' crew members for Pirates of the Caribbean, Monsters from a rival university for Monsters University, Syndrome's robots for The Incredibles, Emperor Zurg's drones for Toy Story, members of the Cavendish Gang for The Lone Ranger, Frost Giants for The Avengers, and symbiotes for Spider-Man.

 Pinball Projectile: The Lone Ranger's six-shooter can fire bullets that ricochet off of metal objects.
 Tonto's tomahawk axe also works like this.